 Debugging a ray-tracer can be its own special kind of fun.
 When the system crashes, it may take hours of computation to reach the point where the crash occurs.
 When an incorrect image is generated, chasing down why it is that the image is usually-but-not-always correct can be a very tricky exercise.

 When trouble strikes, it’s usually best to start by rendering the scene again using a debug build of pbrt.
 Debug builds of the system not only include debugging symbols and aren’t highly optimized (so that the program can be effectively debugged in a debugger), but also include more runtime assertions, which may help narrow down the issue.
 We find that debug builds are generally three to five times slower than optimized builds; thus, if you’re not debugging, make sure you’re not using a debug build!
-(See Section [Debug and Release Builds] for information about how to create a debug build.)
+(See the pbrt-v3 README.md file for information about how to create a debug build.)

 (Depending on how easy it is to work with multi-threaded programs in your